Home > Cookies > Gingerbread Halloween Skeleton Cookies

 How To Make Gingerbread Skeleton Cookies

-1. Cream the butter and sugar – Beat the butter with the sugar until is light and cream.
+1. Cream the butter and sugar – Beat the butter with the sugar until is light and creamy.

 3. Sprinkle the dry ingredients over the wet – Sift or sprinkle and mix until no dry streaks remain.